Anshuman1812-lab/CTF_Walkthroughs/LetsDefend/Investigate_Web_Attack.md

 ***Challenge File:** /root/Desktop/ChallengeFile/access.log*

+***Note:** To avoid potential malware infections on your machine, please use a hypervisor (virtual machine) when downloading and analyzing files.*

 ## Solution
 A preliminary analysis of the log file identified quite a few clues about potential malicious activity: